There is no better way of understanding your customers than seeing the world through their eyes.

 A customer journey map is a visual representation of the experience your customers have with your brand from original engagement and into hopefully a long-term relationship.

-At Travel Republic we decided to get a better understanding of our travelers, their motivations, objectives, tasks, and emotions during the holiday booking process.
+At Travel Republic we decided to get a better understanding of our travellers, their motivations, objectives, tasks and emotions during the holiday booking process.

 It also seemed to be the perfect reason to bring all the teams together and assess the end-to-end user journey with fresh eyes.